 Mel & Kim perform their upcoming third single release - F.L.M. - on the second night of The Monteux Pop & Rock Festival, 2nd May 1987

-The third single is seen as a crucial point for any artist, especially when an album has already been released but the title track, F.L.M., was given a mini makeover for its release in June 1987, boosting the house feel of the original track to give it a more comfortable flow from its two predecessors.
-Promotion started for this song at the Montreux Pop & Rock Festival at the start of May 1987.
-However, after performing for two days out of the three-day festival, Mel’s escalating back pain triggered a fall in a Montreux restaurant which left her barely able to move and promotions paused temporarily.
-Mel laughed off the severity of pain she was in during the preceding press interviews and the girls were soon flying to Japan to restart promotion, this time for 'Showing Out' at The Tokyo Music Festival.
+The third single is seen as a crucial point for any artist, especially when an album has already been released, but the title track F.L.M. was given a mini makeover for its release, in June 1987, which boosted its house feel to provide a more comfortable progression from its two predecessors.
+Promotion started for F.L.M. at the Montreux Pop & Rock Festival at the start of May 1987.
+However, after performing for two days out of the three-day festival, Mel’s escalating back pain triggered a fall in a Montreux restaurant, which left her barely able to move, and promotions halted temporarily.
+Mel laughed off the severity of pain she was in, during the preceding press interviews, and the girls were soon flying to Japan to restart promotion, this time for 'Showing Out' at The Tokyo Music Festival.

-In November 1987, 4 months after Mel had withdrawn from public view, Kim attended the PWL studios alone to record a 'guide only vocal' for what was planned as the next Mel & Kim single.
-Mel was still undergoing treatment but the plan was that the lengthy construction of the track would take place between Kim and the producers and Mel would give feedback and re-record the track, with her sister, when she felt well enough.
-Mel longed to record with Kim again but it would be one late evening in January 1988 before she was finally strong enough and, with determination and a little help from her friends - Stock Aitken & Waterman - Mel signed herself out of hospital and travelled back to the P.W.L. studios, with Kim to record her vocals for That’s The Way It Is... and she loved every minute of it.
+In November 1987, 4 months after Mel had withdrawn from public view, Kim attended the PWL studios alone, to record a 'guide only vocal' for the next Mel & Kim single.
+Mel was still undergoing treatment, but the plan was that the lengthy construction of the track would take place between Kim and the producers, and Mel would give feedback and re-record the track with her sister, when she felt well enough.
+Mel longed to record with Kim again, but it would be one late evening in January 1988 before she was finally strong enough and, with determination and a little help from her friends - Stock Aitken & Waterman - Mel signed herself out of hospital and travelled back to the P.W.L. studios with Kim, to record her vocals for That’s The Way It Is... and she loved every minute of it.
 Pete Waterman reflected, "I remember when we did That's The Way It Is after Mel had had a lot of chemotherapy.
-At this stage no one knew she had cancer.
-We recorded the track at 10.30pm with no staff around except for myself and a couple of others.
-Mel arrived and the shock knocked me sideways.
-The whole thing was awesome but Mel knew it - so the first thing she did was make us laugh and put us all at our ease.
-Mel was only supposed to be in the studio for a couple of hours but at 6.30 in the morning we had to send her back otherwise, as I said at the time, we'd all end up in hospital.
+At this stage, no one knew she had cancer.
+We recorded the track at 10.30pm, with no staff around except for myself and a couple of others.
+Mel arrived, and the shock knocked me sideways.
+The whole thing was awesome, but Mel knew it - so the first thing she did was make us laugh and put us all at our ease.
+Mel was only supposed to be in the studio for a couple of hours but, at 6.30 in the morning, we had to send her back.
+Otherwise, as I said at the time, we'd all end up in hospital.
 She never stopped laughing, she had us in hysterics."
 Kim later also recalled that the recording was “exactly the tonic (Mel) needed."
-However, being back in the studio lifted both girls' spirits and they were even encouraged to record one of their own newly written compositions, a song titled You Changed My Life, which was then used as the B-side to That’s The Way It Is and demonstrated how good Mel & Kim had become at crafting a cracking pop tune of their own.
-The critics were also beginning to sit up and take notice and the girls received a Brit Awards nomination, on the 8th of February 1988, for 'Best British Breakthrough Act'!
+Being back in the studio lifted both girls' spirits, and they were even encouraged to record one of their own newly written compositions, a song titled You Changed My Life, which was then used as the B-side to That’s The Way It Is, and demonstrated just how good Mel & Kim had become at crafting a cracking pop tune of their own.
+Meanwhile, he critics were also beginning to sit up and take notice and the girls received a Brit Awards nomination, on the 8th of February 1988, for 'Best British Breakthrough Act'!

-On March 24th 1988, three days before the publication of the photographs, Mel & Kim made the difficult decision to hold a press conference in London's Russel Hotel to finally face the world and take the wind out of the impending Tabloid story and photographs which were set for print that weekend.
-The sisters may have sang the line “We ain’t ever gonna be respectable” but the sight of the incredibly brave young girl leaning on her equally brave big sister and hobbling slowly with the aid of sticks into the conference room earned the respect of the gathered press instantly - you could have heard a pin drop.
-Those present did not know what to expect given that the ‘outing’ of Mel’s illness had not been of her own doing and she and her family obviously had been coping with a huge amount of pressure and pain over the last year.
-However, any nerves and discomfort in the room soon vanished when Mel sat in front of her microphone and laughed loudly before announcing, “Yes, I’m wearing a wig!
+On March 24th 1988, three days before the publication of the photographs, Mel & Kim made the difficult decision to hold a press conference, in London's Russel Hotel, to finally face the world and take the wind out of the impending Tabloid story and photographs, which were set for print that weekend.
+The sisters may have sang the line “We ain’t ever gonna be respectable”, but the sight of the incredibly brave young girl leaning on her equally brave big sister, and hobbling slowly, with the aid of sticks, into the conference room, earned the respect of the gathered press instantly - and you could have heard a pin drop.
+Those present did not know what to expect, given that the ‘outing’ of Mel’s illness had not been of her own doing and she and her family obviously had been coping with a huge amount of pressure and pain over the last year.
+However, any nerves and discomfort in the room soon vanished when Mel sat in front of her microphone and laughed loudly, before announcing, “Yes, I’m wearing a wig!
 I’m as bald as a coot!
 Don’t anyone in here open the window, otherwise a wind will blow through and me wig will come off!”
-She then dissolved into more giggles before adding, “I was having to take steroids so my weight went up to 11 stone, only a couple of weeks ago I looked like a cabbage patch doll, ha ha!”
+She then dissolved into more giggles, before adding, “I was having to take steroids, so my weight went up to 11 stone.
+Only a couple of weeks ago I looked like a cabbage patch doll, ha ha!”
 It wasn’t only Mel’s humour that was clear to see, her strength of spirit was also shining out!
-“I will make a full recovery, I have never thought that I am going to die, I am not going to let that happen!”
-When asked how she had felt about the private photographs of her in recovery being sold to the press Mel said “What it has done is made me show myself in public much earlier than I wanted to, I don’t feel any pain at all now but, believe me, if I’d have come out in public a few months ago my face would have been screwed up because of the pain!”
-When asked about keeping her humour Mel laughed loudly and said "Me and Kim have had a sense of humour throughout the treatment.
+“I will make a full recovery, I have never thought that I am going to die.
+I am not going to let that happen!”
+When asked how she had felt about the private photographs of her, in recovery, being sold to the press, Mel said, “What it has done is made me show myself in public much earlier than I wanted to.
+I don’t feel any pain at all now but, believe me, if I’d have come out in public a few months ago, my face would have been screwed up because of the pain!”
+When asked about maintaining her humour throughout such a grave experience, Mel laughed loudly and said,"Me and Kim have had a sense of humour throughout the treatment.
 We've had to laugh at a lot of things.
 I feel I could handle anything now.
-You've got to keep looking up, don't look on the down side."
+You've got to keep looking up.
+Don't look on the downside."

-Another TV appearance followed in August 1988, this time for the British early morning show TV AM to promote the need for teenage cancer wards in British hospitals.
+Another TV appearance followed in August 1988, this time for the British early morning show TV AM, to promote the need for teenage cancer wards in British hospitals.
 Mel had lost much of the medication-induced bloating and her hair was growing back.
-Kim had chopped off her hair and sported a matching short haircut to her sister's and both sounded animated and positive.
+Kim had cut her own hair, to match her sister, and both sounded animated and positive.
 Mel’s fighting spirit was clearly still in evidence.
-Referring to a comeback, Kim said “The fact that Mel is back is enough for me, whether we have the career again, it’s just not important”.
+Referring to a comeback, Kim said “The fact that Mel is back is enough for me.
+Whether we have the career again, it’s just not important”.
 Mel quickly interrupted her sister saying, “Well we WILL have the career again, were just lyin’ low, ha ha!”
 Kim added, “She’s the leader on that!” to which Mel, half in fun and half in pure defiance raised a fist into the air and did what she always did – she laughed!